red-mobile/red-mobile.github.io/_pages/privacypolicy.md

 * Google Analytics for Firebase
 * Firebase Crashlytics

+**Location Data**

+This application acquires location data only when the user uses BLE scanning and location information.
+Note that when a user tries to use BLE scan or location data acquisition for the first time, a dialog will always be displayed to confirm the authorization.

+This app does not retain location data inside the app.
+This app does not keep location data inside the app, nor does it acquire it as a log.

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.